 HIV has helped me realize that.

-I knew this, that I was hunting and had no intention of taking root when and while I was living in the evening, DJ going out hunting, sometimes fishing, more complicated, immediately after my shower.
-Yes!
-"Even before my first coffee, at Seu Chico's bar, a very good man whose existence I recorded here, initially.
+I knew this, that I was hunting and had no intention of taking root when and while living at night, DJ hunting, sometimes fishing, more complicated immediately after my shower.
+Yes !!! ”Even before my first coffee, in Seu Chico's bar, a very good man whose existence I recorded here, initially.

 I hunted because I hunted, I did not look at the future.

-After losing my daughters, a hairy story that, yes, neuropathic pain or not I will write here, but after losing them, I did not give pirocas to anything.
-I had experienced an astral hell unseen by them and lost them.
-I was not interested in any more.
+After losing my daughters, a very hairy story that, yes, om neuropathic pain or not I'll write here, but after losing them, I did not give "shit" to anything.
+I had lived an unknowable Astral Hell for them and lost them.
+But none interested me anymore.
 I did not seek death, although I believed that contracting HIV would be certain death.
 I just wanted to forget.
-Who forgets that he lost two daughters in the cacophony of an asylum, into the hands of a person outside his center, completely demented by drugs ....
+Who forgets that he lost two daughters in the cacophony of a hospice, to the hands of a person out of his center, completely demented by drugs….
 You forget it?
-Tell me another ...!
-I was interested, yes, and always, in women with more in their heads.
-But the lack of people like that at night, in those times, in that "zone" was systemic and endemic ....
+Tell me another one!
+I was interested, yes, and always, in women with more minds.
+But the lack of people like that at night, in those days, in that “zone” was systemic and endemic….